wiicode/cybersecurity-framework/silver-training/end-user-device-security/platform-specific-guidance/windows-10-1803-with-mobile-device-management.md

 ###
 **Azure Active Directory**

-A user’s Azure Active Directory password will normally only be used when enrollling against a device for the first time.
+A user’s Azure Active Directory password will normally only be used when enrolllling against a device for the first time.
 It is not backed by a second factor or by [hardware-backed anti-hammer](https://docs.microsoft.com/en-us/windows/security/hardware-protection/tpm/tpm-fundamentals#anti-hammering), even when Credential Guard is deployed.
-Different requirements can be set for different account types using [Fine Grained Password Policies.](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc770394(v=ws.10)) If the Azure Active Directory password is only used for device enrollment, it needs to be easy to type in but does not need to be memorable.
+Different requirements can be set for different account types using [Fine Grained Password Policies.](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc770394(v=ws.10)) If the Azure Active Directory password is only used for device enrolllment, it needs to be easy to type in but does not need to be memorable.

 ###
 **Windows Hello for Business and Hardware Strengthening**